GroupProject2020/Ovito/doc/python/introduction/examples.rst

 When used within the graphical program, the MSD value computed by this custom modifier may be exported to a text file as a function of simulation time using
 OVITO's standard file export feature (Select ``Table of Values`` as output format).

-Alternatively, we can make use of the custom modifier from within a non-interactive batch script, which is executed by the ``ovitos`` interpreter.
+Alternatively, we can make use of the custom modifier function from within a non-interactive batch script, which is run with the ``ovitos`` interpreter.
 Then we have to insert the :py:class:`~ovito.modifiers.CalculateDisplacementsModifier` programmatically:

 .. literalinclude:: ../example_snippets/msd_calculation.py